Skedulo/backend-tech-test/README.md

 1. There is a build.sh or build.bat to builds the program
 2. and a run.sh or run.bat that runs the program

+## What we're looking for

+When we review your submission we're looking for a few things:
+- [ ] how you model the domain that you're working with,
+- [ ] coding approach and proficiency with your language of choice,
+- [ ] what testing strategy you apply to ensure that any solution has future maintainability,
+- [ ] a readme that discusses your approach, any concessions you made, any self imposed constraints, anything that you think would be valuable for the reviewer to know.

 ## How to submit

-Once you've completed the test can you please post your solution to a private Github repository, let your hiring manager know and they can provide the accounts of some available reviewers.
+Once you've determined how Sally can have her best concert experience can you please post your solution to a private Github repository, let your hiring manager know and they can provide the accounts of some available reviewers.

 Thank you for applying and good luck on this project!